cl-plus-ssl/cl-plus-ssl/README.md

 ### Saved Lisp Image

-If you save your application as Lisp image, call `(cl+ssl:reload)` after loading that image.
+If you save your application as a Lisp image, call `(cl+ssl:reload)` when that image is loaded to make sure necessary re-initialization is performed.

 This should work fine if the location and version of the OpenSSL shared libraries have *not* changed.